 Spanish Latte vs Latte: What's the Difference?

 A Spanish latte and a regular latte look nearly identical in the cup, but one ingredient change makes a significant difference in taste.
-If you've seen "Spanish latte" on a menu and wondered whether it was worth ordering, this comparison covers everything you need to know.
+If you've seen "Spanish latte" on a menu and wondered how it compares with a regular latte, this guide explains the main differences in taste, sweetness, and texture.

 Spanish Latte